Tokens are used in Dundas BI to provide options for setting filters besides choosing specific data source values.

-On a dashboard, you can access the token menu of a parameter control and use it to select standard filter values such as All Values or Null.
+On a dashboard, you can access a filter's token menu and select options such as All or Null.
 For time dimension filters, additional tokens let you select relative date values such as Today, Current week, or Year to date.

-2. Token Types
+2. Token types